mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 # Readconnroute

-This document provides anoverview of the **readconnroute** router module and its intended use case scenarios.
+This document provides an overview of the **readconnroute** router module and its intended use case scenarios.
 It also displays all router configuration parameters with their descriptions.

 ## Overview